RosaleeKnight/study-notes/cybersecurity-terminology.md

 Shodan: a search engine for internet-connected devices — from routers and servers to Internet of Things (IoT) devices - and if the devices aren't protected, know to break into the network.

 Snort: network intrusion prevention and intrusion detection system capable of real-time traffic analysis and logging, which uses a series of rules to identify malicious network activity, find the packets, and generate alerts.

-SOAR (Security Orchestrated, Automation and Response): A stack of compatible software programs that organizations use to collect data about security threats from across the network and respond to low level security events without human assistance.

 SolarWinds Security Event Manager: network and host intrusion detection system, which performs real-time monitoring, responding, and reporting of security threats.

 Splunk: traffic analysis tool that can perform historical searches on network traffic logs to identify traces of threats in the past as well as current threats.